 1. Maintains Liquidity in the Market

-One of the most crucial functions of a money market is to maintain liquidity in the economy.
+One of the most crucial functions of the money market is to maintain liquidity in the economy.
 Some of the money market instruments are an important part of the monetary policy framework.
-RBI uses these short-term securities to get the liquidity in the market within the required range.
+RBI uses these short-term securities to get liquidity in the market within the required range.

 2. Provides Funds at a Short Notice

 Money Market offers an excellent opportunity to individuals, small and big corporations, banks of borrowing money at very short notice.
 These institutions can borrow money by selling money market instruments and finance their short-term needs.

 It is better for institutions to borrow funds from the market instead of borrowing from banks, as the process is hassle-free and the interest rate of these assets is also lower than that of commercial loans.
 Sometimes, commercial banks also use these money market instruments to maintain the minimum cash reserve ratio as per the RBI guidelines.